aimagelab/awesome-human-visual-attention/README.md

 This repository contains a curated list of research papers and resources focusing on saliency and scanpath prediction, human attention, human visual search.

-❗ Latest Update: 22 November 2023
+❗ Latest Update: 22 November 2023.
+Work in progress, new updates coming soon !!! :construction: :construction:

 ## 📚 Table of Contents
 - [Preprints](#preprints)